-As home to the African Meeting House and the Abiel Smith School, Smith Court served as a vital center of African American life and culture for much of the nineteenth and earlier twentieth century in Boston.
+As home to the African Meeting House and the Abiel Smith School, Smith Court served as a vital center of Black life and culture for much of 1800s and early 1900s Boston.
 The residences along Smith Court also provide a valuable window into the lives of those who called this neighborhood home.
-Today, the historic homes on Smith Court, along with the African Meeting House and the Abiel Smith School, are the best preserved physical locales available for understanding the history of African Americans in nineteenth century Boston.
+Today, the historic homes on Smith Court, along with the African Meeting House and the Abiel Smith School, are the best preserved physical locales available for understanding the history of African Americans in 1800s Boston.

-5 Smith Court, built in the early 19th century, passed through the hands of several owners, both Black and White, prior to 1849.
+5 Smith Court, built in the early 1800s, passed through the hands of several owners, both Black and White, prior to 1849.
 Peter Wilcox, his wife Chloe, and their five children lived here between 1813 and 1815.
 The Wilcox family joined with others that migrated with mariner Paul Cuffe to Sierra Leone.
 In 1849, George Washington, who previously resided at 3 Smith Court, purchased the home.
 Born in Massachusetts in 1795, Washington worked as a bootblack and waiter.
 He also served as a deacon at the First Independent Baptist Church at the African Meeting House.
 Washington and his wife Rachel had ten children between 1832 and 1848.
 They also took in boarders, including an Irish-born laborer named Patrick Barnes.
 Although George Washington died in 1871, this house remained in his family until 1917.2

-7 Smith Court, constructed in the early 19th century, had a series of owners, including African American mariner Peter Guss and later the White merchant Elihu Bates, who began renting to Black tenants in 1822.
+7 Smith Court, constructed in the early 1800s, had a series of owners, including African American mariner Peter Guss and later the White merchant Elihu Bates, who began renting to Black tenants in 1822.
 In 1857, Bates’ children sold the property to Joseph E. Scarlett, an African American chimneysweep and later a clothing dealer.
 Though he never lived here, Scarlett owned this building from 1857 until his death in 1898.
 He lived across the street at 2 Smith Court and mostly rented 7 Smith Court to other African Americans.
 Tenants of this property included laborer Phillip Johnson and mariners Warner Hicks and Robert Osborn.
 Few residents stayed longer than three years at this property.3